r-for-economists/Syllabus/README.md

 ### Assessments

 #### In-Class Participation (15\% of grade)
 We will use class time to learn about the building blocks of R code, specific packages and commands, and workflow tools.
-There will be a focus on individual and group activities over traditional lecturing to keep the long class period engaging and educational.
+There will be a focus on individual practice as well as traditional lecturing to keep the long class period engaging and educational.
 As a result, your participation is necessary for a productive classroom environment.
 All synchronous and asynchronous in-class work will be turned in and graded for completion.

 #### Homeworks (25\% of grade)
 There are three homeworks to be completed independently outside of class.
 They are due on Mondays before the start of class.

 Assignments must be compiled in RNotebook and submitted via Git.
-A rubric for programming assignments is available here.
+A rubric for programming assignments is available (here)[].

 #### Capstone Project (60\% of grade)
 This final project allows you to use R in a context of your interest.
 You can select an original research proposal or a replication for this project.
 A proposal detailing your project plan will be due halfway through the class.
-A rubric for the capstone project is available here.
+A description and rubric for the capstone project is available (here)[].

 ##### Option 1: Research Proposal
 You will propose an original research question.
 Your project must include a motivation for why your question is of scientific  interest, a description of your data or simulation, and an explanation of your methods and results.
-* Due Tuesday July 6, 5:00 p.m.
-ET: Your project proposal should identify your research question and a discussion of potential data sources.
-You must also discuss how you will use R to address your question.
-* Due Monday August 2, 5:00 p.m.
-ET: Your final project must be typed and contain a data appendix with an in-depth description of your data and code.

 ##### Option 2: Replication
 You will select a published paper of interest to you and download or simulate the data.
 Your project will include a summary of the paper and the specific results you are replicating.
 The replication code should be original; You cannot turn in published code you downloaded.
-* Due Tuesday July 6, 5:00 p.m.
-ET: Your project proposal should identify at least one paper (you may still be deciding between a few options) that you are considering and discuss how you will use R to implement the replication.
-* Due Monday August 2, 5:00 p.m.
-ET: Your final project must be typed and contain a data appendix with an in-depth description of your data and code.

 ---